analogdevicesinc/ai8x-training/README.md

 Note that the output values are clipped (saturated) to $[0, +127]$.
 Because of this, `ReLU` behaves more similar to PyTorch’s `nn.Hardtanh(min_value=0, max_value=127)` than to PyTorch’s `nn.ReLU()`.

-Note that `output_shift` can be used for (limited) linear activation.
+Note that `output_shift` can be used for (limited) “linear” activation.

 <img src="docs/relu.png" alt="relu" style="zoom:33%;" />
 <img src="docs/abs.png" alt="abs" style="zoom:33%;" />

 ##### `quantization` (Optional)

-On AI85, this key describes the width of the weight memory in bits and can be `1`, `2`, `4`, or `8` (`8` is the default).
+This key describes the width of the weight memory in bits and can be `1`, `2`, `4`, or `8` (`8` is the default).

 Example:
 	`quantization: 4`

 ##### `output_shift` (Optional)

-On AI85, when `output_width` is 8, the 32-bit intermediate result can be shifted left or right before reduction to 8-bit.
+When `output_width` is 8, the 32-bit intermediate result can be shifted left or right before reduction to 8-bit.
 The value specified here is cumulative with the value generated from `quantization`.

 The 32-bit intermediate result is multiplied by $2^{totalshift}$ , where the total shift count must be within the range $[-15, +15]$, resulting in a factor of $[2^{–15}, 2^{15}]$ or $[0.0000305176$ to $32768]$.